Design and Scheduling of an AI-based Queueing System: Proofs of results in Section

-We demonstrate that the stochastic dominance of p-FCFS policies in Lemma~\ref{lemma: p fcfs} does \textit{not} hold in the classical queueing model.
-The idea is that service times of waiting jobs in a predicted class are not generally i.i.d with respect to the usual filtration~\citep{VanMieghem95, MandelbaumSt04} that policies are adapted to (Definition~\ref{definition: feasible policies}), except for a special case of independent Poisson arrivals, and thus our proof of Lemma~\ref{lemma: p fcfs} is not applicable.
-Consequently, the distributional lower bound of \ourmethod~in~\eqref{eq: HT lower bound in stochastic sense} and the optimality in Theorem~\ref{theorem: optimality of our policy} would only hold over p-FCFS policies rather than all feasible policies.
+We show that the interchange argument behind the p-FCFS reduction (Lemma~\ref{lemma: p fcfs}) breaks down in the classical queueing model, so that our proof no longer reduces feasible policies to p-FCFS policies without loss.
+The obstruction is specific to misclassification.
+Under perfect classification ($Q^n = I$), each predicted class consists of a single real class with i.i.d.\ service times, Lemma~\ref{lemma: p fcfs} applies verbatim, and optimality over all feasible policies follows as in Theorem~\ref{theorem: optimality of our policy}.
+Under misclassification, a predicted class mixes several real classes with different service laws, and with class-specific arrival streams the arrival timing of a job is informative of its real class.
+As a result, service times of waiting jobs in a predicted class are not generally i.i.d.\ with respect to the filtration that policies are adapted to (Definition~\ref{definition: feasible policies}), except for the special case of independent Poisson arrivals, where memoryless interarrivals render the timing uninformative.
+The proof of Lemma~\ref{lemma: p fcfs} is then inapplicable, and we can only establish the distributional lower bound~\eqref{eq: HT lower bound in stochastic sense} and the optimality in Theorem~\ref{theorem: optimality of our policy} over p-FCFS policies rather than all feasible policies.
+Whether \ourmethod~remains optimal over all feasible policies in this model is left open.

-To be concrete, consider a two-class system $n$ where $\{u_{1i}^n\}$ and $\{u_{2i}^n\}$ take values of either 100 or 150 and 1 or 3, respectively.
-Let service times $\{v_{1i}^n\}$ and $\{v_{2i}^n\}$ be either 2 or 6 and $\frac{1}{2}$ or $\frac{3}{2}$, respectively, and $\q_{kl}^n=\frac{1}{2}$ for all $k,l=1,2$.
-Suppose \emph{predicted class} 1 has two waiting jobs with the arrival time of the $j$th arriving job $\fU_{1,j}^n,j=1,2$.
-First, consider $\fU_{1,1}^n=100, \fU_{1,2}^n=103$.
-Given the knowledge of the arrival rates and $\fU_{1,1}^n, \fU_{1,2}^n$, service times of the jobs are \emph{not} identically distributed because the first job has positive probabilities to be either of real class 1 or 2 but the second job can only be from class 2.
-Next, consider $\fU_{1,1}^n=100, \fU_{1,2}^n=150$.
-If service time of the first job is observed to be 2 or 6, the first and second job must be of real class 1 and 2, respectively.
-If service time of the first job turns out to be $\frac{1}{2}$ or $\frac{3}{2}$, the second job can be of real class 1 with positive probability.
-Thus, the service times of the jobs in predicted class 1 are \emph{not} independent.